Real-time Transformer-based Open-Vocabulary Detection with Efficient Fusion Head: Experiments

 \subsection{Experimental Setup}

 \textbf{Pre-training data} The pre-training process of OmDet-Turbo-Base involves utilizing datasets from various computer vision tasks through our multi-task learning approach.
 To enhance the localization ability, we incorporate the O365\cite{shao2019objects365} dataset for object detection.
 For the grounding task, we select the GoldG\cite{kamath2021mdetr} dataset, as previous studies\cite{li2022grounded, zhao2024omdet} have demonstrated its effectiveness in improving generalization.
 To improve the model's human-object interaction(HOI) capabilities, we leverage the Hake\cite{li2022hake} dataset and a refined version of HOI-A\cite{liao2020ppdm}.
 In the refined version of HOI-A, we remove incorrect annotations which used some unreasonable triplet combinations.
 Furthermore, we incorporate the PhraseCut\cite{wu2020phrasecut} dataset, dedicated to phrase grounding, enhancing the alignment between regions and text within the model.
+We also used a pseudo labeled large vocabulary object detection dataset with 200K images generated from a VG~\cite{krishna2017visual} pre-trained OD model.

 To facilitate training with datasets from various computer vision tasks as figure \ref{fig:multitask} demonstrated, we employ multi-task learning by converting them into a VQA format.
 Specifically: \begin{itemize} \item Object Detection: For object detection tasks, we concatenate a prefix phrase and object labels to form the prompt.
 The prefix phrase is randomly selected from a list of templates containing statements like "Detect objects in {}" and questions such as "Where is the location of {}."
 These templates are designed to enhance the prompt's generalization ability. \item Grounding: The image caption serves as the prompt input, while object phrases are used as label inputs for grounding tasks. \item HOI: Original triplets (subject, verb, object) are converted into two object phrases in the form of an adjective followed by a subject or object for HOI tasks. \item Phrase Grounding: Similar to the object detection task, the dataset is treated in a comparable manner, with the prompt "Detect all objects in the image" used when concatenated label phrases are excessively long. \end{itemize}